Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 What struck me was the idea embedded in the NPV critique that only voters matter.
 That, suffice it to say, would be completely at odds with how our representative republic was set up.
 It is people who are supposed to be represented, as a casual glance at the U.S. Constitution can confirm.
 The first words of the Constitution are “We the People,” not “We the Voters,” and Congressional representatives are apportioned among the states according to the number of “persons” in each state, not voters.

 It’s for this reason that the people of Texas’ 14th and 33rd and congressional districts, each with a roughly identical population, each have one Representative in Congress even though in 2020 nearly 309,000 people voted in the former while fewer than 158,000 voted in the latter.
-There are no doubt multiple reasons why turnout varied so much between these districts – neither was particularly competitive, but perhaps more people of the 33rd are under age 18 or are non-citizens and thus ineligible to vote.
+There are no doubt multiple reasons why turnout varied so much between these districts – neither was particularly competitive, but perhaps more people of the 33rd are under age 18 or are foreign citizens and thus ineligible to vote.
 Maybe the dominant political party in the 14th just had a better turnout operation there.
 Regardless, every person in each district is represented, not just those who happen to vote in a particular election.

 And so with the Electoral College, it is people, organized within the states, who are represented in the presidential election process, not simply voters.
 The eleven electoral votes that both Massachusetts and Tennessee had in 2020 are supposed to represent the interests of the similar number of people in each state, even though more than 3.6 million voters turned out in Massachusetts while Tennessee only had a little over 3 million voters.